 Setting up Shopify Payments

 You can activate Shopify Payments from the Payments page in the Shopify settings.
-When you set up Shopify Payments, you need the following information:
+Before you set up Shopify Payments, review your eligibility and bank account requirements.

-Depending on your region, there may be additional information needed to set up Shopify Payments.
+The information needed to complete your Shopify Payments account setup depends on the country where your store is based.
 Refer to the list of requirements for each supported country.

 After you set up Shopify Payments, your customers can make payments on your store using both credit, and debit cards that have a CVV number.